CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

         .build();
 ```

-Then we provide a localized value for this `String` within our
+Then, provide a localized value for this `String` within your
 `com.coremedia.labs.plugins.feedback.wordcounter.FeedbackHubWordCounterStudioPlugin` resource bundle.

 ```